 Now that your grill is starting to really shine, you’ll want to make sure you have all the tools you need for a successful season of grilling everything under the sun.

 From loose bristles on your cleaning brush to old wonky thermometers, there are a lot of things you might need to replace.
-After all, you don’t want to discover mid-cookout that those old skewers are finally kaput.
+After all, you don’t want to discover mid-cookout that those old skewers have finally gone kaput.

-There’s so much you can do on a grill.
+And if you think that the grill is mainly meant for meat-eaters, we’ll have to prove you wrong with these delicious veggie and pescetarian recipes.
+There’s so much you can make on a grill.
 Sometimes, the best meals come from just experimenting with flavors you love, so try something new this year!

-It can take a minute to get your grill ready for the season, so pick a warm, sunny day and get it shining again.
-The sooner you do, the sooner you can celebrate with the year’s first cookout!
+It can take a bit of elbow grease to get your grill ready for the new season.
+So, pick a warm, sunny day, follow these steps, and it’ll be shining again in no time.
+Then, all that’s left to do is celebrate with the year’s first cookout!